FAQ

 and :1

 These are deployments and there's a bug where they get duplicated, which is why there are 4 entries when there should be two by default unless a specific deployment is pinned.
-This allows users to rollback bad system updates by selecting the previous deployment.
+This allows users to rollback a bad system upgrade by selecting the previous deployment.

 :0